e2b-dev/e2b-cookbook/examples/browsecli-in-e2b/README.md

 ## Build the template (one-time / on image change)

-The driver creates sandboxes from a template built from `e2b.Dockerfile`.
+The example creates sandboxes from a template built from `e2b.Dockerfile`.
 Build it with the [E2B CLI](https://e2b.dev/docs/cli):

 ```bash